EvandeeMoS/EvandeeMoS/README.md

   <h3>👨‍💻 A little about me:</h3>
   <p>I'm a beginner full-stack developer from :brazil: Brazil :brazil:, I'm always trying to learn more and improve my abilities.</p>
   <ul>
-    <li>🔭 I'm currently studying at home, but I want to get into a College or a Job to accelerate my learning and to grow as person.</li>
+    <li>🔭 I'm currently studying at home and college, but I want get a Job to accelerate my learning and to grow as person.</li>
     <li>🌱 I'm currently learning Javascript</li>
     <li>⚡ In my free time i like to play videogames, watch/read about tech and try refactor some of my codes.</li>
   </ul>